jayanthchennamaneni/CMAPSS-Jet-Engine-anomaly-detection/README.md

-# Turbofan Engine Remaining Useful Life Prediction
+# Predictive Maintenance of Turbofan Engines

+The focus of this project is to implement a predictive maintenance model for turbofan engines using Machine Learning.
+The project takes advantage of a comprehensive dataset made available by NASA, which encompasses different operational settings and conditions of various turbofan engines until failure.

-This project aims to predict the remaining useful life (RUL) of turbofan engines based on sensor data.
-Using PyTorch and a regression model, the application forecasts the number of operational cycles left before the engine fails.
-The application is served using FastAPI and is containerized using Docker.
+The specific aim of the project is to predict the Remaining Useful Life (RUL) of each engine based on its sensor readings.
+This is achieved using PyTorch to build and train a regression model capable of forecasting the number of operational cycles an engine has left before it fails.

+The developed model is then integrated into a web application served using FastAPI.
+This web application accepts sensor data and returns a prediction of the RUL.

+To enhance the portability and scalability of the application, it is containerized using Docker.This project also implements Continuous Integration (CI) using GitHub Actions, ensuring that the model and the application are constantly updated and tested for performance.

 ## Directory Structure